cotsog/travis_ci_prod_regular/README.md

 # travis_ci_prod_regular

-Simple repo to test gradle
+Simple repo to test gradle and other java things